 i. makes a Claim on an Airline; or

-ii.notifies an Airline of a Claim or potential Claim, arising from or in connection with any negligence, act or omission or breach of Agreement, on your part or any of your customers, unless notified by the Airline that it will manage the Claim or potential Claim, you shall be responsible for:
+ii. notifies an Airline of a Claim or potential Claim, arising from or in connection with any negligence, act or omission or breach of this Agreement, on your part or any of your customers, unless notified by the Airline that it will manage the Claim or potential Claim, you shall be responsible for:

 iii. managing the Claim or potential Claim; and

 c. effect and maintain, at your own cost and at least for the life of this Agreement, insurance sufficient to meet requirements set out in this clause.
 This cover shall, at minimum, include Public and Products Liability Insurance and Professional Indemnity Insurance (also known as “Errors and Omissions” insurance).
-You shall provide, upon Commencement of this Agreement and at each insurance renewal (as well as upon reasonable request from Virgin Australia) copies of certificates of currency evidencing same;
+You shall provide, upon request copies of certificates of currency evidencing same;

 d. are solely responsible for any publicity or promotional costs related to this Agreement unless otherwise agreed in writing by us;

-e. must obtain our prior written consent to the use of any of the Airlines’ name, logo, trademarks (registered or unregistered or any other Airline intellectual property (“Airline Marks”) in any promotional or advertising material whatsoever, including any promotions, links or information which may appear or be displayed on your website;
+i. obtain our prior written consent to the use of any of the Airlines’ name, logo, trademarks (registered or unregistered or any other Airline intellectual property (“Airline Marks”) in any promotional or advertising material whatsoever, including any promotions, links or information which may appear or be displayed on your website);

-f. must provide each Guest booking flights with the relevant terms and conditions (“Booking Terms”) for the booking as issued by us from time to time including:
+f. must provide each Guest booking flights with the relevant terms and conditions (“Booking Terms”), including:

 i. the Airline’s current Conditions of Carriage;